 The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the 2017 AB Bonds in order that interest on the 2017 AB Bonds be and remain excluded from gross income under Section 103 of the Code.
 These requirements include, but are not limited to, requirements relating to use and expenditure of gross proceeds of the 2017 AB Bonds, yield and other restrictions on investments of gross proceeds of the 2017 AB Bonds, and the arbitrage rebate requirement that certain excess earnings on gross proceeds of the 2017 AB Bonds be rebated to the Federal government.
 Noncompliance with such requirements may cause interest on the 2017 AB Bonds to become included in gross income for Federal income tax purposes retroactive to their issue date, irrespective of the date on which such noncompliance occurs or is discovered.
-The Housing Development Fund has covenanted to comply with certain applicable requirements of the Code.
+The Housing Development Fund has covenanted to comply with certain applicable requirements of the Code to assure the exclusion of interest on the 2017 AB Bonds from gross income under Section 103 of the Code.